11 Predictive modelling and machine learning

 (Click here to go to the solution.)

-A much faster option is \(k\)-fold cross-validation, which is the name for cross-validation where \(k\) is lower than \(n\) - usually much lower, with \(k=10\) being a common choice.
-To run a 10 fold cross-validation with caret, we change the arguments of trainControl, and then run train exactly as before:
+A much faster option is \(k\)-fold cross-validation, which is the name for cross-validation where \(k\) is lower than \(n\) – usually much lower, with \(k=10\) being a common choice.
+To run a 10-fold cross-validation with caret, we change the arguments of trainControl, and then we run train exactly as before:

 tc <- trainControl(method = "cv" , number = 10)